RadicalImaging/Static-DICOMWeb/packages/s3-deploy/README.md

         ]
       }
 ```

+This access key then needs to have it's identifying GUID encoded into the  `responseHeadersPolicyGlobalId` and redeployed.

 ### User Authentication
 Follow the instructions at (cloudfront authorization at edge)[https://github.com/aws-samples/cloudfront-authorization-at-edge] to add authorization.
 It is recommended to use the option: `I already have a CloudFront distribution, I just want to add auth` and `I want to use a social identity provider` so that you can manually add users as required.
 Of course, with a remote user identity provider, you can just redirect to a remote provider of identity.